 Errors are especially difficult to ignore when recruiting for marketing roles, as communication is such a critical aspect of marketing.
 Marketing professionals should be able to market themselves better than any other candidate due to the very nature of their roles.

-In finance, qualifications are essential, which is why a well-thought yet concise objective summary should be used to highlight the key qualifications and experience you possess at the top of your CV.
+, qualifications are essential, which is why a well-thought yet concise objective summary should be used to highlight the key qualifications and experience you possess at the top of your CV.

 In the experience or work section of your CV, include a brief company description to give insight into the business exposure you have had.
 A top level overview of the roles you have had in chronological order should be included to provide an insight into the size and types of businesses you have previously worked for.
 Include information such as where in the UK the office is located, the number of people in the organisation and business turnover.
 When describing your skills or personal achievements in past roles, be sure you back it up with stats and figures.